 Ibis is a California bike shop that solely focuses on mountain bikes.
-Their entire lineup features carbon frames with the exception of one aluminum model.
+Their entire lineup features carbon frames except for one aluminum model.

-Ibis sells its bikes with a number of available upgrades and options, which is nice if you’re looking for more of a custom mountain bike that fits your needs.
+Ibis sells its bikes with several available upgrades and options, which is nice if you’re looking for more of a custom mountain bike that fits your needs.
 It also allows you to prioritize money if your budget is tight.

 The Ibis DV9 is a hardtail perfect for general trail riding.
 If you’re into enduro trail riding or take your bikes downhill, look into the Ibis Ripley, which features great balance.

-Ibis has sponsored the Enduro World Series Team for many years, supplying bikes and accessories to members of that team.
+Ibis has sponsored the Enduro World Series Team for many years, supplying bikes and accessories to that team members.